Top alternative banks and apps to Starling

 Chase

-If you open an account with either Starling or Chase, you’ll be able to earn interest on your balance, as well as use a round-ups feature, where your transactions are rounded up and the difference is transferred to a savings pot.
-Interest is also paid on this money.
+Both Starling and Chase have a round-ups feature, where your transactions are rounded up and the difference is transferred to a savings pot.

 With both accounts, you’ll be able to spend on your debit card abroad for free and you’ll benefit from FSCS protection.
 The difference is that Starling’s app is a little more advanced and lets you categorise your spending.
 You can also pay cash in at Post Office branches with Starling, apply for an overdraft and make international payments.
-Chase doesn’t offer any of these options.
+Chase doesn’t offer any of these options, but you can earn 1% cashback on your spending for the first year.

 Monese

-Starling also offers an overdraft on the account and pays interest on in-credit balances, while Monese doesn’t.
+Starling also offers an overdraft on the account, while Monese doesn’t.
 Money held in a Starling account is FSCS protected, but Monese doesn’t have a UK banking licence so doesn’t offer FSCS protection.
 Both apps offer budgeting tools and spending categories.

 Banks like Starling for day-to-day banking